Marine scientist

 Introduction

-I’m a NOAA Climate & Global Change Postdoctoral Fellow at the Hawaiʻi Institute of Marine Biology.
+I’m an Associate Professor of Climate Science in the Department of Earth Sciences and Tutorial Fellow at St Hugh’s College, University of Oxford.
 My research combines numerical modelling and physical oceanography with marine ecology and geoscience to improve our understanding of how physical environmental change shapes our living ocean.
 I am particularly interested in coral reef systems, because these extraordinary ecosystems face a potentially existential threat from climate change, so there is a particularly urgent need to develop predictive capacity for how coral reefs respond to environmental change.
 I am interested in global environmental change, but my favourite coral reef system is the Ryukyu Arc in Japan.
 My previous research projects include hindcasting the habitability of Japan for coral reef formation during the Last Glacial Maximum, mapping coral reef connectivity across the southwest Indian Ocean, identifying sources of marine pollution for remote islands, and predicting the potential for tropical coral range expansion under future climate change.